 L279-281: Don’t mix increases of relative and absolute abundances.
 An increase in the relative abundance does not automatically reflect an increase in absolute abundance; it may also reflect a decrease of other prey.

 When speaking of per capita effects (L268, L292, 341), please be clear if you mean per capita prey or per capita predator.
 Based on the results shown so far, it can only be per capita predator.
 However, a high per capita predator consumption of rice pests has no strong implications for rice pest population regulation.
 Per capita can be misleading because it often refers to prey mortality rate, so please be clear and avoid overconclusion.

+> (WO) I’m beginning to feel hesitant about calling consumption proportion as a “per capita effect”.
+Yes, it is indeed an estimate of the average predator individual (and what it eats), but it’s not clear what this “effect” has on the prey.
+In theory, stable isotopes is measure of the composition of predator biomass which is different from effect on prey population (the usual case).
+Moreover, because our estimate is in “proportions” it is even less likely to draw any conclusions on predator effects on prey population.
+Imagine we have 2 predators, one of them 2gs the other 6gs.
+Both consumed prey of equal proportions (eg, 20, 25, 55%).
+We might falsely conclude that these 2 predators have the same per capita effect.
+I’m not sure if there is workaround this situation… we should definitely try not to over-interpret.

 L292, 341: You are showing diet composition, not effects on of predators on prey.
 Thus, the word “effects” must be replaced.

+> (WO) Same as above.

 L320: As explained above, you cannot conclude about pest management based on the diet proportion alone.